Asset Tokenization

 Regulatory Uncertainty

+I've spent considerable time trying to map the regulatory landscape here, and it's genuinely complex.
 Mortgage lending is one of the most heavily regulated sectors in finance.
-Federal regulations (Truth in Lending Act, Real Estate Settlement Procedures Act, Dodd-Frank) and state-by-state licensing requirements create a dense compliance landscape.
+Federal regulations (Truth in Lending Act, Real Estate Settlement Procedures Act, Dodd-Frank) and state-by-state licensing requirements create a dense compliance web.

-• How are tokenized mortgage notes classified — Are they securities, commodities, or a new category?
+• How are tokenized mortgage notes classified — Securities, commodities, or a new category?

-• Which regulators have jurisdiction — SEC, CFTC, state banking regulators, or all of the above?
+• Which regulators have jurisdiction — SEC, CFTC, state banking regulators, or all three?

 • How do foreclosure and default procedures work when the loan is recorded on a blockchain?